Your Conservation Experience

 To make your adventure complete

-Working in conservation is hard work, but the long & hot days are balanced with great fun and incredible sightings.
+Working in conservation is hard work, but the long and hot days are balanced with great fun and incredible sightings.
 We take time to explore the reserve through sundowners, climbing koppies, or even having a sleep-out in the middle of the bush!
 Braai, play games, and talk with like-minded people about wildlife & conservation.

 There are lots of tourist attractions in the area surrounding Selati Game Reserve, including the world renowned Kruger National Park, and the scenic panoramic route.
 Upon request and availability we can organise excursions to a wide range of different local attractions.
 A set cost is charged per volunteer for each excursion.